syncfusion-content/wpf-docs/wpf/SfDiagram/Interaction.md

 ### Command

 Command is used to execute the certain action.
 By default, diagram have several commands.
-For more information about Commands, refer to [Commands] (/wpf/sfdiagram/commands).
+For more information about Commands, refer to [Commands](/wpf/sfdiagram/Commands "Commands").

 ### DragCommand